Premium Hybrid Mattress

-Buying a mattress online may be cheaper and more convenient but, unless you’re buying a bed-in-a-box mattress (see below), it’s always best to try before you buy if you possibly can - and shops are open.
+Buying a mattress online might be cheaper and more convenient but, unless you’re buying a bed-in-a-box mattress, it’s always best to try before you buy if you possibly can - and if shops are open.

-When we asked Which? members about their experience of buying a mattress, more than a third of them told us they feel intimidated trying out a mattress in the shop.
-A good mattress shop shouldn't mind you doing this.
-See our guide on the .
+When we asked Which? members about their experience of buying a mattress, more than a third told us they feel intimidated trying out a mattress in the shop.

 If you’re buying a memory foam mattress, relax in one position, then move into another.
 Was it easy or did you struggle to move?
-If the latter, you might find the memory mattress will restrict your movement too much, especially in cold weather when the memory foam will be harder.
+If you struggled, you might find that the memory mattress restricts your movement too much, especially in cold weather when the foam will be harder.

-If you’re looking for a bargain mattress, one option is to try a few mattresses out in a shop, before going home to search for the best price online.
+If you’re looking for a bargain mattress, one option is to try a few in a shop, before going home to search for the best price online.

 That’s what 6% of Which? members did when they bought their last mattress, according to our recent October 2020 quick poll.

-If you can't get out to the shops, as they are shut due to lockdowns and restrictions, here are our top tips for buying online
+If you can't get to the shops at the moment, here are our top tips for buying online: